Rosalina121/ShairportGUI/readme.md

 ## Prerequisites

+-   Node.js - used 18.1.0, other versions should also work

+### Shairport
 -   [shairport-sync](https://github.com/mikebrady/shairport-sync) build with `--with-metadata` option and configured, obviously.
 Preferably under some Linux distro as that's what the project's been written under.
 Unless you understand Cygwin pipes.
 Then teach me.
-Or you got the UDP working, then it should run just fine under Windows.
+Or you got the UDP working, then it should run just fine under Windows
--   Node.js - used 18.1.0, other versions should also work.
+### Spotify
+- just the WebAPI token

 ## Run